MJ Lenderman - You Don't Know The Shape I'm In

 Alex actually played drums on top of the drum machine.

-Like, did you at home sit with an acoustic guitar and try imagining the song in a quieter format?
+Had you practiced this before you went into the studio?
+Like, did you at home sit with an acoustic guitar and try imagining this song in a quieter format?

 Like, how did you know that this was going to be a good idea?
+I guess I don't know if I even tried playing it by myself.
+I knew it would work because it was completely different.

 I wasn't trying to recreate something.